Closing the Gap National Partnership Agreements

 - governance and leadership.

-This National partnership agreement was agreed between the Commonwealth and the Northern Territory Government in July 2009.
+This NPA was agreed between the Commonwealth and the Northern Territory Government in July 2009.
 It will continue the Northern Territory Emergency Response (NTER), which originated with the Australian Government in June 2007, but aims to ensure the benefits are sustainable and driven by community aspirations.
 The agreement maintains and strengthens core NTER measures while placing a greater emphasis on community engagement and partnerships, and building capability and leadership within Indigenous communities.

 Through this agreement, the parties are committed to the following objectives: